SnurfTech/Marz/README.md

-# marz
+# Marz
-A package manager for linux.
+A package manager for Linux.